kevinobee/Sitecore.Glimpse/README.md

 This project includes the following NuGet packages:

 * Sitecore.Glimpse
+* Sitecore.Glimpse.WebForms
 * Sitecore.Glimpse.Mvc3 (extension for those wanting to use Sitecore's MVC capability)
 * Sitecore.Glimpse.Mvc4 (supports the ASP.NET MVC4 release)

+__Note:__ The Sitecore.Glimpse package has been superseded by Sitecore.Glimpse.WebForms and will be retired in the future.

 ## View the GitHub Pages